 Here are some examples to get you started:

-- Side plank with your hips off the floor and hold the pose for 6s and then rest for 10s.
-Repeat this
+- Side plank with your hips off the floor and hold the pose for 6 seconds, then rest for 10 seconds.
+Repeat this cycle 5 times.

 Another form of exercise that builds your cardiovascular fitness, core strength and balance is circuit training.
 As cycling is a low-impact activity, it doesn't focus much on supporting bone density.
 So what circuit training does is fill in those gaps and helps you build stronger bones.